master-of-zen/Av1an/README.md

     --keep                  Doesn't delete temporary folders after encode has finished.

-    -q --quiet              Do not print tqdm to the terminal.
+    -q --quiet              Do not print a progress bar to the terminal.

     -l --logging          Path to .log file(By default created in temp folder)